UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

 point.
 As the joint's speed is limited to a very low setting on the teach pendant, speed scaling (black line) activates and limits the joint speed (green line).
 As a result, the target trajectory (light blue) doesn't get executed by the robot, but instead the pink trajectory is executed.
-The vertical distance between the light blue line and the pink line is the path error in each time frame.
-We can see that the path deviation gets above 300 degrees at some point and the target point at -6 never gets reached.
+The vertical distance between the light blue line and the pink line is the path error in each control cycle.
+We can see that the path deviation gets above 300 degrees at some point and the target point at -6 radians never gets reached.

 All of the cases mentioned above are addressed by the scaled trajectory versions.
 Trajectory execution can be transparently scaled down using the speed slider on the teach pendant without leading to